kentaka7/eMia-iOS/README.md

 If you want to try eMia, sign in your Google account, then open Firebase console https://console.firebase.google.com Create a new project.
 Please follow documentation https://firebase.google.com/docs/ios/setup#add_firebase_to_your_app.
-As a result, you have to download GoogleService-Info.plist file and copy it to the "Supporting files" folder.
-Also, you should replace
+As a result, you have to download GoogleService-Info.plist and replace mine in root folder.
+Also, you should replace Firebase.ServerKey.
-Firebase.ServerKey on your.
 Take it at the console from the Project settings tab filed "Web API Key".

 ## Installation